 For nine years we have been conducting boat-based ornithological surveys around the Greater Gabbard Offshore Wind Farm (GGOWF), with our teams of expert bird surveyors undertaking monthly surveys, each lasting two to four days at sea.
-Our final reports, on the statistical analyses of changes in bird densities across the study area with our partners Biomathematics and Statistics Scotland (BioSS), and on patterns of distribution and the completion of the monitoring programme and licence conditions with RHDHV, are due to be published in 2018.
-Please use our contact form to be notified of the publication dates and to receive copies of these GGOWF reports.
+Our final reports, on the statistical analyses of changes in bird densities across the study area with our partners Biomathematics and Statistics Scotland (BioSS), and on patterns of distribution and the completion of the monitoring programme and licence conditions with RHDHV, are due to be published in 2019.
+In preparation for peer-reviewed publication, Paul Gill has presented this work at three major conferences.
+Please call or e-mail to be notified of the publication dates and to receive copies of GGOWF conference presentations.

 Details of some of our other eighteen offshore wind farm projects are given on our Projects page and a full list and further case studies are available on request.

-ESS Ecology always works with suitable vessels compliant with industry standards, and employs appropriately qualified and highly experienced survey personnel, project managers and statisticians.
-We can support you throughout the planning, consent and construction stages, and will provide you with objective and accurate ecological advice on all aspects of nature conservation legislation relevant to birds and marine mammals.
+ESS Ecology always works with suitable survey platforms fully-compliant with industry best practice, and employs appropriately qualified and highly experienced survey personnel, data analysts, project managers and statisticians.
+We can analyse and interpret digital survey data collected using still and video cameras attached to aircraft to determine distributions and sensitivities and quantify avoidance, and are developing new tracking camera, LIDAR and RADAR techniques to accurately estimate bird flight heights and quantify collision risks.
+We can support you throughout the planning, consent and construction stages, and will provide you with objective, reliable and accurate ecological advice on all aspects of nature conservation and marine planning legislation relevant to birds and marine mammals.

-Our Director Paul Gill will be directly involved in your application, responding to issues at each stage, and helping resolve any problems that arise.
-By fully understanding the complexities involved in large scale offshore renewable infrastructure projects, he has the expertise, knowledge and skills to help you address the ecological challenges and issues you face, and advise you on timely and cost effective solutions.
+Our Director Paul Gill will be directly involved in your application and construction, responding to issues and challenges at each stage, and helping resolve any problems that arise.
+By fully understanding the complexities involved in large-scale offshore renewable infrastructure projects, he has the expertise, experience, knowledge and skills to help you address the ecological challenges and issues you face, and advise you on timely and cost-effective solutions.